pallene-lang/pallene-tracer/docs/MANUAL.md

 The to-be-closed object is an object with `__close` metamethod.
 The metamethod is called whenever the object goes **_out of scope_** and is **closed** with `lua_toclose()`.
 Here, out of scope happens when respecting functions execution is completed or any error is encountered.
 Therefore, using this to-be-closed object, the problem of Pallene Tracer call-stack corruption can be fixed.

 The to-be-closed finalizer object is a table with a metatable holding the `__close` metamethod.
 The metamethod is called "finalizer" because it releases the call-frames.
 The table object holding the "finalizer" metamethod is the finalizer object, which needs to closed by calling `lua_toclose()`.
-Luckily, it is done so by the macros.
+Luckily, it is done so by the API macros.

 > **Clarification:** The finalizer function/metamethod is responsible for popping the black frame from call-stack as well as all the white frames came after it.
 As the metamethod automatically gets called as soon as function execution completes, the representing black frame is popped from call-stack.
 Thus, it is unnecessary to call any form of FRAMEEXIT in Lua interface functions.